-The 8th annual National Energy Roundtable conference on Thursday, November 16th will gather business leaders, entrepreneurs and policy makers in Toronto for discussions on: Tranforming Canada’s Energy Systems – How Fast and How Far?
+The 9th annual National Energy Roundtable conference will gather business leaders, entrepreneurs and policy makers in Toronto for discussions on: Energy transition – can we keep pace?

-Canada and the world have a collective challenge – to develop our infrastructure and energy mix in a way that is affordable whilst significantly decarbonizing.
-Canada’s diverse landscape and energy mix presents the potential to become a global leader in transforming its energy systems.
-However, carbon emissions continue to rise and consensus on what the country’s energy future should look like has proven elusive.
+Canada and the world have a collective challenge – to develop our infrastructure and energy mix in a way that is affordable and reliable whilst meeting the needs of rapidly increasing electricity demand and tackling climate change.
+Canada’s diverse landscape and energy mix presents the potential to become a global leader in transforming energy and industrial systems.
+But renewal and reform are required if the country is to capitalize on its potential.

-As Canada’s energy needs expand, technological innovation and energy system optimization will be crucial.
-It is estaminated that up to $2 trillion in energy and transport investments will be required over the next twenty years to replace aging infrastructure and develop the next generation of energy systems.
+It is estimated that up to $2 trillion in investments will be required over the next twenty years to replace aging infrastructure and develop the next generation of energy systems.
+This will be especially important as Canada seeks to attract investments in the services and manufacturing sectors.
+Can the country capitalize on its built in advantages and keep pace in achieving its energy transition ambitions?

 MC | Jason Langrish, President, The Energy Roundtable | |